WerkRaum Wiesbaden in June

 Between city, nature and community: living spaces in the WerkRaum Wiesbaden

-How do we want to live in the future—and how do we design the spaces to make that possible?
-In June, WerkRaum Wiesbaden will focus on the theme of “Living Spaces,” examining the city as a shared space for experience, encounter, and creativity.
-The program centers on questions of sustainable living, public space, urban nature, and new forms of coexistence.
+How do we want to live in the future—and how do we design the spaces to support that?
+In June, WerkRaum Wiesbaden will focus on the theme of “Living Spaces,” examining the city as a shared space for experience, encounter, and design.
+The focus is on questions of sustainable living, public space, urban nature, and new forms of coexistence.

-Exhibitions, workshops, discussions, and participatory formats invite visitors to view Wiesbaden from different perspectives: as a habitat for people, animals, and plants; as a place to live, work, and gather; and as a city in transition.
-In the process, urban development, architecture, design, history, and everyday culture converge.
+Exhibitions, workshops, discussions, and hands-on activities invite visitors to view Wiesbaden from different perspectives: as a living space for people, animals, and plants; as a place to live, work, and come together; and as a city in transition.
+These initiatives bring together urban development, architecture, design, history, and everyday culture.

-The exhibition “tiny little friends” focuses on insects and biodiversity in urban spaces.
 In “urban mix in Wiesbaden,” students from Mainz University of Applied Sciences present ideas for the sustainable repurposing of a vacant department store.
-The exhibition “Public Spaces of the City for All” by the BDA Hessen explores public spaces as the foundation of an open and democratic urban society.
+The exhibition “Public Spaces of the City for Everyone” by the BDA Hessen explores public spaces as the foundation of an open and democratic urban society.
 The program is complemented by discussions on consumer culture, repair and community initiatives, lectures on urban development, and workshops on urban nature, textile repair, and collaborative design.

 Program June